JohnCowgillData/automated-invoice-processing/README.md

 ### Protect Data Quality

 Financial data requires accuracy.
 The workflow emphasized predictable formatting and structured output so accounting staff could review and import invoice information with confidence.

+## Privacy Note

+This repository is an anonymized portfolio case study.
+Vendor names, client/company details, accounting system information, source files, and proprietary data have been removed or replaced.

+## Project Status

+Portfolio case study.
+Source code is not included due to employer confidentiality and proprietary system details.
+Screenshots and documentation are provided to demonstrate the workflow, business problem, automation design, and finance process improvement.

+## Professional Context

+This project reflects my experience combining accounting operations with automation.
+It demonstrates how Python and Excel-based workflows can improve finance processes, reduce repetitive work, and create cleaner data for accounting teams.

 ### What I Would Improve Today